I’m (not) a little teapot

 Some people have a neurological condition called face blindness (also known as ‘prosopagnosia’) which means that they are unable to recognise people, even those they know well – this can include their own face in the mirror!
 They only know who someone is once they start to speak but until then they can’t be sure who it is.
 They can certainly detect faces though, but they might struggle to classify them in terms of gender or ethnicity.
 In general though, most people actually have an exceptionally good ability to detect and recognise faces, so good in fact that we even detect faces when they’re not actually there – this is called pareidolia – perhaps you see a surprised face in this picture of USB sockets below.

-What if facial recognition technology isn’t as good at recognising faces as it has sometimes been claimed to be?
+What if facial recognition technology isn’t as good at recognising faces as it has sometimes been claimed to be, though?
 If the technology is being used in the criminal justice system, and gets the identification wrong, this can cause serious problems for people (see Robert Williams’ story in “Facing up to the problems of recognising faces“).

 In 2018 Joy Buolamwini and Timnit Gebru shared the results of research they’d done, testing three different commercial facial recognition systems.
 They found that these systems were much more likely to wrongly classify darker-skinned female faces compared to lighter- or darker-skinned male faces.
 In other words, the systems were not reliable.
+(Read more about their research in “The gender shades audit“).

-Study finds gender and skin-type bias in commercial artificial-intelligence systems
+Study finds gender and skin-type bias

 (11 February 2018) MIT News